 It is important to note that tree planting alone cannot offset our mammoth global carbon emissions.
 But it can help us to mitigate and adapt in the face of our climate emergency1.
 Planting trees is a vital part of the pathway to a more resilient, fair, and sustainable future.

 There is a range of different ways in which we can use trees to help repair the damage humanity has done, restore degraded landscapes, and even improve them to meet the needs of wildlife and humanity better.

 Tree planting schemes can:

-There are many individuals and group tree planting projects around the world.
-These projects are established for different reasons, e.g deforestation, climate crises, natural water cycle, loss of habitat for animals, and more.
-However, their common goal is to replace native trees in the places they have been/are being lost.
-Let's look at some major tree-planting schemes around the world:
+There are many individual and group tree-planting projects around the world.
+These projects are established for different reasons, e.g., deforestation, climate crises, natural water cycle, loss of habitat for animals, and more.
+You'll find some projects where volunteers plant trees and others funded by donations or by governments.

+The Bonn Challenge is another key tree-planting initiative that seeks to restore 350 million hectares of forest by 2030.
 The German Government and IUCN launched this project.
 It was later endorsed and extended by the New York Declaration on Forests at the 2014 UN Climate Summit.
-The Bonn Challenge is another key tree planting initiative that seeks to restore 350 million hectares of forest by 2030.

 The government of Ethiopia aimed to plant 4 billion trees by the end of last year, and while it is not entirely clear exactly how many trees were planted, it is clear that they are making great strides in reforestation.